 ... to the Family of Silverton First Christian Church (Disciples of Christ)!

-A major remodeling project is underway for the sanctuary and an adjacent classroom space.
-Beginning Sunday, June 17th (Father's Day), and until the project is complete, Morning Worship is being held in the multi-purpose room with the congregation sitting on chairs around the large round tables instead of in pews.
+A major remodeling project was recently completed on the sanctuary and an adjacent classroom space.
+Beginning Sunday, June 17th (Father's Day), and until the project was complete, Morning Worship was held in the multi-purpose room with the congregation sitting on chairs around the large round tables instead of in pews.
 It is an exciting time as "this generation" of worshipers prepares the place of worship for the future.

 • a new and updated look to the sanctuary,

 • a more welcoming entrance,

 • new more convenient nursery and pre-school facilities,

 In a recent discussion with a member of the community, a lady shared it has been her experience we have a very relaxed and inclusive church.
 Seems we are following our identity, "We are Disciples of Christ, a movement for wholeness in a fragmented world.
 As part of the one body of Christ, we welcome all to the Lord's Table as God has welcomed us."